 Diverting water for a power plant reduces discharge and flow dynamics over many river kilometres.
 In Switzerland, about 2’700 of the 65’000 river kilometres were turned into such residual flow reaches.
 In alpine regions, these residual flow reaches are situated in steep terrain.
 Many species that live and strive in such steep alpine rivers are well adapted to high currents and a flashy flow regime.
 By degrading these special habitats, we will lose these locally adapted populations.

-The density, position and dispersion of multiple hydropower plants define the length of isolated river reaches and thus the size of fish populations.
+The density and location of multiple hydropower plants define the length of isolated river reaches and thus the size of fish populations.
 The smaller genetic diversity of isolated populations reduces the capacity of these to adapt to changing environmental conditions.
 Isolation may also lead to local or even basin-wide extinctions.
 Some fish species need to have access to different habitats for spawning, rearing and foraging, e.g. Swiss trout often spawn in the headwaters and then migrate down to the main river or a lake for foraging.
 Such species-specific habitat requirements will need to be considered if we want to sustain large and healthy fish populations.

 How to identify new suitable locations?

 Today, when selecting suitable locations for new hydropower plants, basin-scale effects and cumulated effects are usually not considered.
 This is partly due to the lack of methods evaluating the complex interactions between the degree of fragmentation, population dynamics and life history requirements.
 In addition, it is important to compare the position of each hydropower plant within the river basin with alternative sites based on economic gains and costs for biodiversity.